We invited our kayak fishing expert, Hamish Cross, to explain why Hobie kayaks are the best choice for serious fishermen

 Hobie are world renowned and have over 20 years of experience manufacturing both the kayaks and the propulsion systems.

 If you want rod holders, your fish finder and everything else to be at arm’s length, limited ability to stand, and no desire to take kids with you on the kayak and money is of no object, choose an Outback.
-If money is a little tighter then look at the Hobie Compass.
+If money is a little tighter then look at the Hobie Compass or Passport.